tasmota/docs/docs/AWS-IoT.md

 <img width="863" alt="Tasmota-01" src="https://user-images.githubusercontent.com/49731213/62428753-6c3a7280-b705-11e9-816e-77ead8e53053.png">

-### 6. Enable AWS IoT in Tasmota

-Using your favorite IDE, create `user_config_override.h` and add the required compilation directives as documented at the top of this article.

-Note: TLS handshake takes ~1.2s on ESP8266 @80MHz.
-You may choose to switch to 160MHz if the power supply of your device supports it.
-If you do so, handshake time should be ~0.7s.

-Compile the firmware and ensure it completes successfully.

-> This step is only to check compilation goes well.
-Your firmware is still not usable since it does not contain the Private Key + Certificate.

-### 7. Flash your device

-Flash your device the normal way; either through serial or OTA.
-If you use OTA, first flash a `sonoff-minimal` firmware, then your target firmware.

 ### 8. Prepare your AWS IoT credentials

 You will now need to convert your AWS IoT credentials to Tasmota commands.
 Credentials are composed of two distinct parts, first a Private Key - this is the secret that will allow your device to prove it is who it pretends to be.
 Consider this as sensitive as a password.
 The Private Key is exactly 32 bytes (256 bits).